-4.50 A new 2 form entry 420 placed mainstream primary school with playing fields and car parking is also proposed within the Outline elements of the proposals.
-This is double the requirement of the allocation and will be secured through a S106 legal agreement should planning permission be granted for the proposed development.
-The Parameters Plan illustrates its location centrally within the site on the eastern side of the internal link road, amongst the residential element of the scheme, adjacent to the local shops and community facilities.
-It is proposed that the primary school would come forward with the small commercial area as a single phase 2026-2027.
+4.43 A new 2 form entry primary school with playing fields and car parking is also proposed within the Outline elements of the proposals.
+The Parameters Plan illustrates its location towards the northern part of the site, amongst the residential element of the scheme, adjacent to the local shops and community facilities.
+It is proposed that the primary school would come forward as part of an earlier phase of development, alongside the Phase 1(a) of the residential development.
 The details of the primary school will be agreed through a reserved matters application.